amoe/edda/README.md

     $ getent group fs-informatics_shl1_group

+In addition to this, as of 2020, they must also have an SSH key set up under `authorized_keys`, and more-than-likely must have this private key set up and available within `unix.uscs.susx.ac.uk`.
+See the section below "Set up SSH key for a user".
+It's really difficult to put a user-friendly face on this part while still preserving all security properties.

 Once they have logged in to shl1 as a regular user, they will be able to access hosts on the LXD bridge.
 So all that's required is to find the IP of the relevant container (which is shown using the `lxc list` command), and ssh into